adjust/marmalade_sdk/README.md

 #### Android

-The adjust SDK provides you with possibility to read Google Advertising Identifier of the Android device which is running your app.
-In order to do that, you can set callback method on `adjust_config` object which receives `const char*` parameter.
+The adjust SDK provides you with the possibility to read Google Advertising Identifier of the Android device on which your app in running.
+In order to do that, you can set the callback method on the `adjust_config` object which receives the `const char*` parameter.
 After setting this, if you invoke the method `adjust_GetGoogleAdId`, you will get the Google Advertising Identifier value in your callback method: